Olympic National Park Day Trip (Best 1-Day Itineraries!)

 4. Lake Crescent Hiking & Kayaking

-Estimated travel time: 6 – 6.5 hours roundtrip
+🚗 Estimated travel time: 6 – 6.5 hours roundtrip

 The travel required for the itinerary above applies to this one, too.

-I’d summit Mount Storm King, return to the Marymere Falls Trail, and continue onto the falls.
-After all that hiking, I’d head to Granny’s Cafe for lunch and ice cream.
-After lunch, I’d go to Log Cabin Resort to rent a kayak and paddle to Devil’s Punchbowl to watch the daring jump in.
+For a perfect day at Lake Crescent, I’d summit Mount Storm King, return to the Marymere Falls Trail, and continue onto the falls.
+Then I’d head to Granny’s Cafe for lunch and ice cream.
+Afterward, I’d rent a kayak at Log Cabin Resort and paddle to Devil’s Punchbowl to watch the daring jump in.

 A kayaker on an Olympic National Park day trip paddles on calm blue water.
 A forested shoreline with a small bridge is visible in the background.